The 3-Step Guide to Scoping a Bot Project That Gets Results

 Let’s dive into some insights and tips on how to scope your project to make your Conversational Bot truly helpful.

-Before you start planning your chatbot content, you must first answer the question:
+Before you start planning your bot content, you must first answer the question:

 “Why do you want to implement a Conversational AI solution in your company?”